 Pressure Wash & Rinse

 Now pressure wash or hose down the paved area to remove the debris and dirt completely from the paving’s surface.
 It’s not necessary to use a pressure washer but you’ll likely achieve a better result when doing so.
 However you should always keep a distance of around 50cm from the paving and take extra care around paving joints so as not to damage them when cleaning.
 Don’t be tempted to go closer than the recommended 50cm and if there are stubborn stains you should consider removing them with cleaning chemicals and brushes or wools rather than a power washer.
 Once dried you should be looking at a lovely clean patio once more!

 Algae, Mould & Plant Growth

 Regular light cleaning as described above can prevent a lot of organic debris build up on your paving however some stone paving flags are more susceptible than others when it comes to the build up of mould and algae.
 The surrounding plants, lighting and weather conditions also play a part.
 If you’re paving does have quite a degree of organic growth you’d like to clean off then using a basic stone-safe all purpose cleaner (with perhaps a stronger solution in troublesome areas) as directed by the manufacturer normally will do the trick.
-If this doesn’t work start looking at stronger more specialist cleaning chemicals but always bear in mind the paving you’re working with and how it may be affected by the chemicals you select.
+Again we can recommend Lithofin Power Clean in these situations.
+If this doesn’t work start looking at stronger more specialist cleaning chemicals, like Lithofin Builders’ Clean, but always bear in mind the paving you’re working with and how it may be affected by the chemicals you select.